decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 **Prerequisites:**

 - Use the latest [dcrinstall](/getting-started/install-guide.md#dcrinstall) to install `dcrwallet`.
 Additional steps will be required if another installation method was used.
-- Review how the launch commands for the Command Prompt (Windows) and Bash (OSX/Linux) shells, and the home directories differ [here](/getting-started/cli-differences.md).
+- Review how the launch commands differ for the Command Prompt (Windows) and Bash (OSX/Linux) shells, and how the home directories differ [here](/getting-started/cli-differences.md).
 - [Setup dcrd](/getting-started/user-guides/dcrd-setup.md) and have it running in the background.

 ---